sytranvn/credit-calculator/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing

+Want to make a positive impact on education?
+We're developing a free, open-source tool to help students succeed academically.
+Your contributions (coding, design, testing) will directly benefit students.
+Join our community and let's build a brighter future for education!

+1. Fork this repository.
+1. Push your changes to your forked repository's branch.
+1. On the original project's repository, create a pull request from your branch to the main branch (or the designated development branch).
+1. Write a concise and informative description of your contribution in the pull request.
+Explain the problem you solved, the approach you took, and any relevant considerations.